ga4gh/data-security/DSIP/DSIP_v4.0.md

 ### 4.2 Service Assurances

-All data processors are responsible for implementing appropriate defense-in-depth architectural assurances that enable them to provide a high level of service expectations, including:
+All data processors must implement appropriate defense-in-depth architectural assurances that enable them to provide a high level of service expectations, including:

 -   *Availability* – the service should be able to perform its functions over a specified period of time, generally expressed as the proportion of time that